FZJ-JSC/LLview/docs/docs/install/server_install.md

 - Edit action file `$LLVIEW_CONF/server/workflows/actions.inp` to the relevant actions to be used.
 It is recommended to start with `active=0` for all actions and activate them one by one.
 - Edit the configuration options for each action (e.g. `$LLVIEW_CONF/server/workflows/LML_da_dbupdate.conf`), when needed.
 It is recommended to start all steps with `active="0"` and activate them little by little. (**Note**: a step may have dependencies that must be activated before or together with it.)
 - Important reminders:
-    - <a name="checkDB"></a> After making changes on the configurations that afect the databases (i.e., adding or removing tables), they must be updated.
+    - <a name="updatedb"></a> After making changes on the configurations that afect the databases (i.e., adding or removing tables), they must be updated.
 To avoid corrupting the databases or losing data, this step must be done manually.
-To update the databases according to the new configurations, the following `checkDB` command should be run:
+To simplify the task of updating the databases according to the new configurations, we provide the script `updatedb` in `$LLVIEW_HOME/scripts`, which can be run as:
         ```
-        . ~/.llview_server_rc; $LLVIEW_HOME/da/LLmonDB/LLmonDB_mngt.pl -config=$LLVIEW_CONF/server/LLgenDB/LLgenDB.yaml --force checkDB > $LLVIEW_DATA/$LLVIEW_SYSTEMNAME/logs/checkDBv1.`date +%Y.%m.%d`.log 2>&1
+        updatedb         [updates the db with output on screen]
+        updatedb log     [updates the db appending the output to the log file $LLVIEW_DATA/$LLVIEW_SYSTEMNAME/logs/checkDB.`date +%Y.%m.%d`.log]
+        updatedb viewlog [to view the logfile]
         ```
-    The file ```$LLVIEW_DATA/$LLVIEW_SYSTEMNAME/logs/checkDBv1.`date +%Y.%m.%d`.log``` can then be checked for errors.
+    `updatedb viewlog` can be used to check for errors (as `updatedb log` appends the output to the same log file, there may be more than one output accumulated in the same file).
 There is no problem running this command when the change in the configuration does not affect the databases, so it is recommended to run it after changes in the YAML files.
+    - <a name="taillog"></a> To check the log and error files, we also provide a script `taillog` in `$LLVIEW_HOME/scripts` that can be used to simplify following these files with a `tail -f` command.
+It can be used by running
+        ```
+        taillog [monitor | (actionname)]
+        ```
+    - <a name="listerrors"></a> Another script provided in `$LLVIEW_HOME/scripts` that can be used to list all error files in the folders is `listerrors`.

 #### `dbupdate` action